Sisters in Islam: Rozana Isa

 Rozana Isa currently serves as the Executive Director for Sisters in Islam, a Malaysian NGO working on women’s rights within the framework of Islam.
 She joined the Malaysian women’s rights movement in 1999 to address issues regarding violence against women.
-This exposed her to the challenges Muslim women face to have their rights recognised and exercised in the context of Islamisation within a democratic nation with parallel legal systems.
+This exposed her to the challenges Muslim women face to have their rights recognized and exercised in the context of Islamisation within a democratic nation with parallel legal systems.
 She observes that while gender, ethnic, and religious diversities are acknowledged and sometimes celebrated in society, their rights as Malaysian citizens or as human beings generally are still strongly negated at different levels of policies, laws and practices.
-Before taking up SIS’ helm, Rozana worked in various national, regional, and international women’s rights organisations.
+Before taking up SIS’ helm, Rozana worked in various national, regional, and international women’s rights organizations.

+Theology

+According to Anwar, SIS' work is based on the ‘lived realities’ of Muslim women: “For most Muslim women… rejecting religion is not an option… and as believers [they] want to find libration, truth, and justice from within [their] own faith.”
+SIS operates on the idea that Islam is enough to find the “absolute moral and spiritual equality of women and men,” reflected in the changes over time in their theological approaches to the text.

+First, SIS looked to the Quran to improve their legal understanding of Islamic legal code, starting with “iqraq (‘read,’ the first word revealed to the Prophet Muhammad…).”
+Anwar described how shariah law on polygamy in Malaysia was based on Surah an-Nisa (4:3) which says Muslim men can marry two to four women to care for them if they are orphaned, generally understood to mean that they are single, widowed, or lack financial support from male figures in their life.
+However, SIS points out that the proceeding verse (4:2) reads “if you fear you shall not be able to deal justly with [the] women, then marry only one… this will be best for you to prevent you from doing injustice.”
+This manner of literally reading and interpreting Islamic text revealed to founders like Anwar that key verses had been only partially interpreted or intentionally left out from legal code to oppress women.
+From this, SIS derived that polygamy should be conditional and not a guaranteed right of Muslim men, nor did the Quran actually promote monogamy.